guardianproject/info/content/blog/2010-07-29-orbot-update-new-setup-wizard-at-startup.md

     </dt>

     <dd class='wp-caption-text gallery-caption' id='gallery-3-495'>
-      if the user doesn&#8217;t have root, we make sure they understand the implications
+      if the user doesn’t have root, we make sure they understand the implications
     </dd>
   </dl>